MichaelCurrin/learn-to-code/en/topics/scripting_languages/Ruby/README.md

 - From Catalina and onwards, the system Ruby's dependencies are **locked**, so running this below will install a **separate** version of Ruby with its own dependencies and this will fine, provided you setup PATH properly and use `--user-install` or Bundler to install gems.
 - Running the steps below may cause problems on **older** versions of macOS, if you end up upgrading your core Ruby._

-Instructions are based on this [article](https://medium.com/faun/macos-catalina-xcode-homebrew-gems-developer-headaches-cf7b1edf10b7)
+- Instructions are based on this [article](https://medium.com/faun/macos-catalina-xcode-homebrew-gems-developer-headaches-cf7b1edf10b7).
+- See also the [macOS setup](https://jekyllrb.com/docs/installation/macos/) page on Jekyll docs for installing Ruby and Jekyll.
+In particular, note setting of `PATH` values.

 #### Install or upgrade Ruby